Sandusky, Ohio: Transportation

 Amtrak, the national passenger rail system, provides service to Sandusky.
 There are four trains daily, all arriving in the late night/early morning hours: the Capitol Limited between Chicago and Washington, D.C., via Pittsburgh; and the Lake Shore Limited between Chicago and New York/Boston via Buffalo.
-The Sandusky Amtrak Station is also home to a Greyhound Lines bus station.
+The Sandusky Amtrak Station is also home to serving inter-city bus service provided by Greyhound Lines and GoBus.
 Into the 1930s, the Baltimore and Ohio Railroad operated a passenger train from Willard in north-central Ohio, as a section of a Wheeling, WV-Chicago train.

-Several ferry boats and routes serve Sandusky.
-These depart from the Jackson Street Pier, except Jet Express which departs from an adjacent pier.
+Several ferry boats serve the Sandusky area.
+All ferries depart from the Jackson Street Pier and onto the Lake Erie Islands.